1point618/codename-exemplar/i1_whatisgh.md

 USER COMMENTS

-Great job! @-mentions are used to tag people into converations so that they know you're talking about them and want their input.
+Great job! @-mentions are used to tag people into conversations so that they know you're talking about them and want their input.
 A person will receive a notification when you @-mention them.

 Now, on the right, assign this issue to yourself and label it with the gold `learning` label.
 I'll keep track of your progress in this comment.
 If you're not sure if you did it right, refresh the page then check below to see if I checked the box or not.